Puglia Itinerary: Ultimate 7-10 Day Guide Puglia Itinerary: Ultimate 7-10 Day Guide

 How Much Does a Puglia Itinerary Cost?

 Puglia is definitely one of the cheaper locations we’ve visited in Italy, and we found it much more affordable than more well-traveled regions such as Tuscany.
+We’d often save money by buying takeaway sandwiches or focaccia from local shops and making picnics for the beach.

 Note: If you’re renting a car in Puglia, you’ll also need to budget for fuel and parking costs.
 We spent around 3 – 20 EUR per day on parking.